 Students can complete their academic studies wherever they live in the world.
 Students complete their clinical training with an approved MCU preceptor.
-Ideally, students have identified appropriate local clinical training options prior to entering the MCU program; however, students may need to relocate or travel for part or all of their clinical training.
+Ideally, students have identified appropriate clinical training options before entering the MCU program; however, they may need to relocate or travel for part or all their clinical training.